nadiahpk/nadiahpk.github.io/_posts/2022-03-01-tutic-model.md

 The model assumes that, if there is more than one cooperator in the group, then they will all pay the cost $$\gamma$$ to provide the public good.
-It's a little strange that, if one volunteer has already done the job, then other volunteers will redo the job and waste their efforts.
-I wondered, what might happen if only one cooperator provided the good, e.g., if they draw straws or one is randomly chosen to do the job first, or if they split the costs between them?
+I wondered, what would happen if only one cooperator provided the good, e.g., if they draw straws or one is randomly chosen to do the job first, or if they split the costs between them?